-Session Objectives This session enables participants to: Examine the role of conventional approaches to road investment in poverty alleviation.
-Explore the extent to which rural road investment may be a catalyst to growth.
-Explain the significance of labour-intensive road works.
-Describe the conditions necessary for the poor to benefit from rural road investment and maintenance programmes.
-Explore the factors to consider when making decisions on rural transport investment aimed at increasing agricultural returns.
-Examine the experiences from Ghana and how these may be applied to other regions.
-Rural Transport Knowledge Base papers used with this session Socio-economic Impact of Rural Transport Interventions.
+Session Objectives By the end of the session participants will be able to: Technical Paper Rural Transport Knowledge Base papers used with this session Socio-economic Impact of Rural Transport Interventions.
 By Professor John Howe.
 The Impact of Feeder Road Investment on Accessibility and Agricultural Development in Ghana.
 By J.L.
 Hine and J.D.N Riverson.
-Training Materials Presentations 1.2a Socio-economic Impact of Rural Transport Interventions.
-1.2b The Impact of Feeder Road Investment on Accessibility and Agricultural Development in Ghana.
-Activity Sheets 7 The Great Debate: Roads investment and Poverty Alleviation.
-8 The Impact of Feeder Road Investment on Accessibility and Agricultural Development in Ghana.
+Training Materials Presentations 1.4a Socio-economic Impact of Rural Transport Interventions.
+1.4b The Impact of Feeder Road Investment on Accessibility and Agricultural Development in Ghana.
+Activity Sheets 19 The Great Debate: Roads investment and Poverty Alleviation.
+20 The Impact of Feeder Road Investment on Accessibility and Agricultural Development in Ghana.